merlinkv/PlusD_Clone/README.md

 Two types can be used as the IC for floppy disk controller: WD1772 (versions 02-00 and 02-02) and VL1772-02PC.
 Unfortunately, they are difficult to find at reasonable prices.

-The IC WD1773, probably can be used, but the interface has been only tested with WD1772 and VL1772-02PC

 The Advantege of this interfaz over the original are: